 - The definition of lead poisoning has decreased from 60 ug/dl to 10 ug/dl.
 Older children with lead levels of under 25 were not considered lead poisoned.

 - The Dept. of Health of most municipalities has set 20 ug/dl as their action level.
 That is to say, they will not intervene when a child’s blood lead levels are between 10 and 19 ug/dl, even though the child is lead poisoned.

 - Although some health care providers are diligent about screening for lead and properly advising parents, unfortunately others are not.
 This has resulted in the failure of children to be screened for lead poisoning at ages 6 months to a year as required by the Guidelines set down in the Center for Disease Control Statement of October 1991.
 Follow-up screening is, sadly, also not undertaken in many cases.

-Fitzgerald & Fitzgerald in a meritorious case will undertake to accumulate the child's medical and school records and have them reviewed by doctors knowledgeable in the effects of lead poisoning in children.
+The Fitzgerald Law Firm in a meritorious case will undertake to accumulate the child’s medical and school records and have them reviewed by doctors knowledgeable in the effects of lead poisoning in children.

 If you have questions, please call us or send us an e-mail.